Critical Learning Periods Emerge Even in Deep Linear Networks: Critical learning periods for matrix completion: generalization in deep linear networks

 and generalize to the entries in unobserved locations.
 Typically the ground-truth matrix $M$ is assumed to be low rank to make the problem tractable.

-Similar to the previous section, we parametrize the matrix $W$ using a deep linear neural network so what $W = W_D W_{D-1} \cdots W_1$, where $D$ refers to the depth of the parametrization and run gradient descent over this (over)parametrization.
-The matrix completion setup, as we will see, is useful for studying critical learning period phenomena because it allows us to explicitly specify the relationship between tasks (during and after the deficit period), allows flexibility for the type of deficit that can be applied, and also allows us to leverage existing results that used a similar setup for studying the implicit bias of SGD in tractable settings \cite{gunasekar2017implicit, arora2019implicit}.
+Similar to the previous section, we parametrize the matrix $W$ using a deep linear neural network so what $W = W_D W_{D-1} \cdots W_1$, where $D$ refers to the depth of the parametrization and run gradient descent over this (over)parametrization. \reb{This setup has been used to} study the implicit bias of SGD in a tractable setting \citep{gunasekar2017implicit, arora2019implicit}.

 As we elaborate in Sec.~\ref{sec:results-gen} and Appendix~\ref{sec:exact-dyn}, we also obtain exact differential equations that characterize the evolution of the singular values (Eq.~\ref{eq:sing-evolution}) and singular vectors during and after the deficit period (Eqs.\ref{eq:U_evolve}, \ref{eq:V_evolve}) for matrix completion using a deep linear network parameterization.